 This 100% whole wheat banana bread is full of banana flavor and cinnamon and is naturally dairy-free!
 Can also be made with all-purpose flour.

-Whole grain banana bread seems like such a boring first post, I know, but it’s one of our favorites!
-You really can’t tell that this banana bread is 100% whole wheat.
+Whole wheat banana bread seems like such a boring first post, I know, but it’s one of our favorites!
+You really can’t tell that this banana bread is made with 100% whole wheat flour (or spelt flour!).

 Mr. T usually doesn’t like whole wheat treats but this is an exception.
 There’s so much flavor in the bananas and all the added cinnamon that all you taste is pure cinnamony banana bliss.
 Nobody will know this banana bread is whole wheat!